Adam5Wu/SCapRider/README.md

   2. Try to follow layout recommendations from chip manufacture wherever possible
   3. Pay special attention to main current path, allocating as wide trace as possible
   4. Put components on both top and bottom to reduce board size (4 layer boards are expensive! :D)

+  * Current status:
+    - Design and layout has been finished
+    - First production is currently being verified:
+      1. Discovered a design error in Backup Gate and Output control, fixed, additional parts ordered.
+      2. Replaced backup charger current control P-MOSFET to a better part.
+      3. Rest of validation is still ongoing...

 ## Layout Software Used
 PCBWeb http://www.pcbweb.com/